joeminock/Atomos_Space_Handbook/benefits-and-perks.md

 ### Parental Leave

-When you welcome a new child (birthed or adopted), Basecamp encourages you to take up to 16 weeks leave for primary caregivers and up to 6 weeks leave as secondary caregiver at 100% paid salary.
+When you welcome a new child (birthed or adopted), Atomos Space encourages you to take up to 16 weeks leave for primary caregivers and up to 6 weeks leave as secondary caregiver at 100% paid salary.
 You may also choose to take an additional 8 weeks leave unpaid.

 ### 401K Retirement Plan

 Our 401K is through Vanguard.
-Basecamp matches dollar-for-dollar up to 6% of your salary that you contribute to the plan.
-For instance, an employee who earns $100,000 can contribute any amount towards the 401K, however Basecamp will only match the first 6% or $6,000/year of those contributions.
+Atomos Space matches dollar-for-dollar up to 6% of your salary that you contribute to the plan.
+For instance, an employee who earns $100,000 can contribute any amount towards the 401K, however Atomos Space will only match the first 6% or $6,000/year of those contributions.
 You are eligible to enroll in the 401K plan with your first paycheck.

 ### Employee Liquidity Pool

-If Basecamp is ever sold or part of an IPO, tenured employees will be eligible to receive a portion of 5% of the value of the company.
+If Atomos Space is ever sold or part of an IPO, tenured employees will be eligible to receive a portion of 5% of the value of the company.
 That 5% would be divided into units, based on the number of employees we have at the time.
-People who were Basecampers for less than 1 year would receive 0 units, someone employed 1 year would receive 1 unit, and so on, until you're fully vested at 5 years for 5 units.
+People who were Atomos Spaceers for less than 1 year would receive 0 units, someone employed 1 year would receive 1 unit, and so on, until you're fully vested at 5 years for 5 units.

 ### Profit Sharing

-In 2017, Basecamp began offering [profit sharing](https://3.basecamp.com/2914079/buckets/34/messages/309043568#__recording_310376356) to employees.
+In 2017, Atomos Space began offering [profit sharing](https://3.Atomos Space.com/2914079/buckets/34/messages/309043568#__recording_310376356) to employees.
 The system is based on two questions at the end of every year...
   1. Was this year our most profitable year ever?
   2. If yes, then how much better did we do than the previous best year?
 25% of that profit will be split amongst employees.

 If you've been working here for 2-5 years, you get 1 cut of the profit share, and if you've been working here for 5+ years, you get 2 cuts of the share.
-So, the more people who work at Basecamp for 2+ years, the more pieces of pie there are to distribute.
+So, the more people who work at Atomos Space for 2+ years, the more pieces of pie there are to distribute.

 ## Perks

 ### Fitness Allowance

-Basecamp will pay up to $100/month for your gym membership, yoga studio membership, or whatever activity you do to stay in shape.
+Atomos Space will pay up to $100/month for your gym membership, yoga studio membership, or whatever activity you do to stay in shape.
 If it's not organized fitness, that's okay, too.
 You can use your stipend to pay for race registrations or even new outdoor running shoes.
 The only catch is that you can't "save up" your stipend.
 Sorry, but no saving 9 months worth of fitness benefit, and buying a new bike; this benefit is meant to promote regular activity for you.

 ### Wellness Allowance

 Every month, you can expense up to $100 towards a service or experience that enhances your overall mental well-being.
 For some people that might mean a monthly massage.
 For others, that could be alternative medical treatments like acupuncture or reiki.
 You could also use the stipend to defray your existing talk therapy co-pays, go on a wellness retreat, take a meditation class, attend a religiously-affiliated retreat, or book a service at a spa that is more relaxing *to you* than a massage like a pedicure or facial.
-Basecamp does not want to limit what is healing to you, so get creative with your self-care!
+Atomos Space does not want to limit what is healing to you, so get creative with your self-care!
 If you have questions about what qualifies here, feel free to ping Andrea.

 ### Community Supported Agriculture (CSA) Allowance